bhstark2/latency/report.md

 network (e.g., type of ISP access network technology).
-For example, looking at the physical media, inside a datacenter for example, a gigabit fiber connection will typically have lower latency than a copper-based 10 Mbps Ethernet connection.
+For example, looking at the physical media, inside a datacenter for example, a gigabit fiber connection will typically have lower latency than a copper-based 10 Mb/s Ethernet connection.
 In addition, the latency properties of ISP access network technologies will also cause latency to vary — this subject is discussed futher in the next section.
 As a result, idle latency tests of an end-to-end path will simply reflect (1)